 The penalty does not apply to scholarships, so if your child has fewer education expenses than expected due to a scholarship, you can withdraw the amount of the scholarship without incurring a penalty.

 Much like the 529 plans, Coverdell accounts offer tax-free investment growth when funds are used for education-related expenses.
-A big advantage of Coverdell plans is that, unlike 529 plans, they can be used for certain qualified K-12 expenses.
 However, Coverdell accounts have lower contribution limits and impose income limitations, disqualifying higher income earners.

 These plans can be good for families who are hoping to use the money for qualified K-12 expenses.
 If the money is intended to be used only for college expenses, the same considerations for what happens if the child chooses not to pursue higher education need to be considered.
 The contribution and income limits make this investment vehicle more restrictive for college savings.